Qwez-source/GPT4Zero/README.md

 ## About

-CmdGpt is designed to be a user-friendly alternative to GPT4Free, making it easier to interact with different GPT models.
+CmdGpt is designed to be a user-friendly alternative to GPT4Free.

 ## Using ChatGPT 🤖